DrewStewart7/ShortFormGenerator/README.md

 7. Repeats indefinitely until the user ends the program

 # Setup Instructions

+Follow the youtube video instructions below.
+I've made an update since that YT video was created though.
+The update introduces the options screen.
+The options include:
+1 Download videos from tiktok (original version)
+2 Use videos from 'feed' folder - uses these videos instead of ones from TikTok 3 Split one video in 'feed' into smaller parts - splits one large video into smaller parts (user chooses length in seconds), edits, and saves them seperately

+As you can see from the options, your 'input' videos will go into the 'feed' folder and the output will be saved into the 'outputs' folder.

 https://www.youtube.com/watch?v=BHc_72r4yzM&ab_channel=DeveloperDrew

 # Special Thanks to akasakaid, aka Fawwaz Thoerif